 There is a post at the Next Level Baseball Player blog that all high school baseball players who want to play college baseball and their parents should read “A Raw Look Inside College Baseball Recruiting.”
 It’s an email from a coach at a D1 university responding to a father who asked why his kid isn’t good enough to play for the coach’s college baseball program.

 Furthermore, it wasn’t as if the baseball coach told the player that we don’t like your hair color.
-He gave very specific reasons why.
+He gave very specific reasons why he wouldn’t be recruiting the player.
 Again, it certainly isn’t pleasant to hear that you aren’t good enough for the program but if you aren’t, shouldn’t you know?

 I suspect some people had been telling him that if he continued to improve at a certain rate and along with some other variable factor occurring, he might have a chance to play college baseball.
 The father probably never heard all of the qualifications and only heard what he wanted to hear.

 Or maybe they were just the kind of family no one was going to go out of their way to bring them up to speed on reality.
 You know the type, the ones who may not actually kill the messenger but where the messengers certainly feel like they’ve been raked over the coals after delivering the message.
 Let’s face it, it’s just a lot easier to tell such people, “of course, your kid is the greatest thing since sliced bread!”

 Unfortunately, too many players and their parents don’t acknowledge reality and bother to get educated about the college baseball recruiting process until after a disappointing summer after their junior year.
 Maybe at this point they’ll realize that they are more likely to play at the D2 or D3 level.